 How to Make the Best Crockpot Tortellini Soup

-- Add the onion and fennel.
+- Onion + Fennel.
 Onion is classic.
 Fennel is unexpected and deeply delicious, especially with the sausage.
 Common in many Italian recipes, fennel gives the soup a note of subtle sweetness.
-It doesn’t overpower; rather, it will be the somethin’ somethin’ that makes you pause, try to put a finger on what makes this tortellini soup special, and then go back for more.
+It doesn’t overpower; rather, it will be the somethin’ somethin’ that makes you pause, try to put a finger on what makes this easy tortellini soup special, and then go back for more.

-Crockpot Tortellini Soup—A Few Recipe Variations
+Tortellini Soup Recipe Variations

 Feel free to use this slow cooker soup as a base for other flavor options.
 Here are a few I have on my list to try: